surmon-china/vue-quill-editor/README.md

-// if you need register quill modules, you need to introduce and register before the vue program is instantiated import Quill from 'quill' import { yourQuillModule } from '../yourModulePath/yourQuillModule.js' Quill.register('modules/yourQuillModule', yourQuillModule)
+// if you need register quill modules, you need to introduce and register before the vue program is instantiated import Quill from 'quill'
+// or
+import { Quill } from 'vue-quill-editor'
+import { yourQuillModule } from '../yourModulePath/yourQuillModule.js'
+Quill.register('modules/yourQuillModule', yourQuillModule)
 ```